MicrosoftDocs/cloud-adoption-framework/docs/scenarios/ai/platform/networking.md

 - *Consider a generative AI gateway.* Consider using Azure API Management (APIM) as a generative AI gateway within your virtual networks.
 A generative AI gateway sits between your front-end and the AI endpoints.
 Application Gateway, WAF policies, and APIM within the virtual network is an established [architecture](https://github.com/Azure/apim-landing-zone-accelerator/blob/main/scenarios/workload-genai/README.md#scenario-3-azure-api-management---generative-ai-resources-as-backend) in generative AI solutions.
 For more information, see [AI Hub architecture](https://github.com/Azure-Samples/ai-hub-gateway-solution-accelerator#ai-hub-gateway-landing-zone-accelerator) and [Deploy Azure API Management instance to multiple Azure regions](/azure/api-management/api-management-howto-deploy-multi-region).

-*Use HTTPS for internet to Azure connectivity.* Secure connections using SSL and TLS protocols help protect data integrity and confidentiality for AI workloads connecting from the internet.
+*Use HTTPS for internet to Azure connectivity.* Secure connections using TLS protocols help protect data integrity and confidentiality for AI workloads connecting from the internet.
 Implement HTTPS through Azure Application Gateway or Azure Front Door.
 Both services provide encrypted, secure tunnels for internet-originating connections.

 ## Next step